MelvinNunes/VM_Travel-Assistant/backend/README.md

 1. Start the project.
 2. The API will be accessible at http://{your_host}:{your_port}, ex: http://localhost:8080
-3. You can start the application using Docker (Compose module) if you have, just run "docker compose up -d" (if you provided the .env file) in the root path.
+3. You can start the application using Docker (Compose module) if you have, just run `docker compose  --profile default up -d` (if you provided the .env file) in the root path.

 ## Internationalization